ionos-cloud/crossplane-provider-ionoscloud/examples/example.md

 ```

 {% hint style="success" %}
-**Result:** This way you can create and then delete the DBaaS Postgres Cluster resource in the IONOS Cloud.
+**Result:** This way you can create and then delete the DBaaS Postgres cluster resource in the IONOS Cloud.
 {% endhint %}